‘Nurturing Individual Excellence’

 Kits will be sent home for washing at the end of each half term.

-Joggers and tracksuits can be included as the weather gets colder but these should be in school colours.
+Joggers and tracksuits can be included if the weather gets chilly but these should be in school colours.

 Children need pumps or trainers.
 Ideally, these should be pull on or have velcro fastens.
 This will allow them to be as independent as possible and ensure a speedy change.